Ashes in the Snow: Casting

 On 19 May 2015, it was announced that Bel Powley was attached to play the lead role of Lina Vilkas.
 On 3 November 2015, Jonah Hauer-King was added to the cast.

-On 3 February 2016, it was announced that Martin Wallström was cast as the movie's male lead, playing a Soviet officer taunted for being Ukrainian, who befriends the young girl and her mother.
-Norwegian actress Lisa Loven Kongsli was cast as Lina's mother Elena Vilkas, James Cosmo as Mr.Stalas, and Peter Franzén as General Komarov.
+On 3 February 2016, it was announced that Martin Wallström had been cast as the movie's male lead, playing a Soviet officer taunted for being Ukrainian, who befriends the young girl and her mother.
+Norwegian actress Lisa Loven Kongsli was cast as Lina's mother Elena Vilkas, James Cosmo as Mr. Stalas, and Peter Franzén as General Komarov.

 Four Lithuanian actors were cast: Aistė Diržiūtė, Gabija Jaraminaitė, Darius Meškauskas, and Ramūnas Cicėnas.

 Filming

-In the late January 2016, filming began in Nida, Lithuania.
+In late January 2016, filming began in Nida, Lithuania.
 Filming in Vilnius began in April 2016 and moved to Kaunas in May.

 Music

 On 13 September 2018, an official song for the movie was released.
 It was announced that a cover of the Bob Dylan song "Ring Them Bells", performed by Lithuanian singer Gjan, would appear in the end titles of "Ashes in the Snow".
 The music video for the song was directed by Marius Markevicius and features scenes from the movie.